AntonisGkortzis/islander/guide.md

 ![](/images/accomodation_ithaca.jpg)

 #### <a name="attractions"></a> The Top 3 Attractions for Nature-Lovers:
-* <b>No.1 Palaiochora-Nymphs Cave-Vathi</b> : From there begins the path that will lead you from Palaiochora to the cave where Odysseus hid the gifts of Phaeacians when he finally arrived in Ithaca.There are stone benches all over the route that offers you the chance to see the view of the bay of Ithaca and the Ionian Sea.
-The path passes through the buildings of the medievalk settlement of the island.
+* <b>No.1 Palaiochora-Nymphs Cave-Vathi</b> : From there begins the path that will lead you from Palaiochora to the cave where Odysseus hid the gifts of Phaeacians when he finally arrived in Ithaca.
+There are stone benches all over the route that offers you the chance to see the view of the bay of Ithaca and the Ionian Sea.
+The path passes through the buildings of the medieval settlement of the island.
 From there you will go to Nymphs Cave and finally to Vathi.

 ![](/images/vathi.jpg)

-* <b>No.2 Parachori-Agia Paraskevi-Dasos-Agios Gerasimos</b> : The forest of Perachori is just above the first houses of the village.Walking through the woods is quite easy and you will in your path two white chapels.The small chapel of Agia Paraskevi will appear in front of you amongst the tall trees.
+* <b>No.2 Parachori-Agia Paraskevi-Dasos-Agios Gerasimos</b> : The forest of Perachori is just above the first houses of the village.
+Walking through the woods is quite easy and you will in your path two white chapels.The small chapel of Agia Paraskevi will appear in front of you amongst the tall trees.
 The panoramic views to Perachori and the Ionian Sea will take your breath away.

 ![](/images/Parachori.jpg)

 * <b>No.3 Anemodouri-Arethousa Krini </b> : Before the end of the road from Vathi to Marathias there is a blue sign Arethousa Krini.
-From this point begins the path leading to the water spring of the homeric references.If you are an athletic and risky type, you can go downhill to the last junction and you will reach the beach Pera Pigadi (name which refers to the water spring), where the cold waters of the Ionian Sea will compensate you for the heat!
+From this point begins the path leading to the water spring of the homeric references.
+If you are an athletic and risky type, you can go downhill to the last junction and you will reach the beach Pera Pigadi (name which refers to the water spring), where the cold waters of the Ionian Sea will compensate you for the heat!

 ![](/images/krini.jpg)